List of Married... with Children episodes: Season 4 (1989–90)

 The fourth season had the departure of Marcy's husband Steve Rhoades.
 Marcy remained single for the remainder of the season.
 This was also the first season where the audience would applaud when a major character would enter a scene for the first time in the episode, and a Bundyesque version of the classic film It's a Wonderful Life.
 In the episode "It's a Bundyful Life (Part 2)," Ted McGinley makes a guest appearance as Norman Jablonsky before reappearing as a regular cast member in the next season as Jefferson D'Arcy.
 Also, Michael Faustino makes his third guest appearance.
+This was also the final season for writers Marcy Vosburgh & Sandy Sprung.

 Season 5 (1990–91)

 The fifth season marked the introduction of Jefferson D'Arcy (Ted McGinley), as Marcy's new husband.
 The series reached its 100th episode this season, which was the pilot for the spin-off Top of the Heap, the first of three spinoffs from Married... with Children.
 Al's favorite show Psycho Dad is also first referred to in this season, along with his first mention of scoring four touchdowns in one high school football game.